- China Tours +

 - The Terracotta Army

 - Culture +

 China is a vast country with many mountains.
 Some are scenic and magnificent, while some are related to religion and culture.
 China Highlights has listed the following most famous mountains in China, including four Buddhist mountains.
-Contact us for a customized tour.

 The word "tai" in Chinese means stability and peace and the name Tai'an is attributed to the saying: "If Mount Tai is stable, so is the entire country".
 Many ancient Chinese emperors performed mountain worship ceremonies on Mount Tai.
 It is said to be the first and foremost thing for emperors to do when they ascend to the throne, because Mount Tai is seen as the symbol of the county's peace and prosperity.

 Mount Wutai has an abundance of smaller peaks - many odd-shaped - rock outcroppings, steep cliffs, and beautiful caves, ponds of various sizes, bubbling springs and spring-fed streams.
 Many temples on Mount Wutai have, as an extra feature, pagodas.
 These vary in material from wood to brick to iron to stone, including more exotic materials such as glazed glass and crystal glass.

 The Emei mountain is characterized by lofty ancient trees, impressive waterfalls, pristine brooks and numerous Buddhist temples.
 The mountain enjoys great popularity among Buddhists in China.
 Every morning streams of Buddhism pilgrims armed with joss sticks conquer the steep stairs of the mountain and swarm into the countless temples.
 The numerous monkeys on the mountain are also a notable feature.